Zelmeister/Custom-Project-Bank-System-Model/README.md

 # Stored Routines
 - This is just a glimpse of the different stored routines used in the model.
-- For a more detailed explanation of each of these, access the "bank_system_script.sql" file.
+- For a more detailed explanation of each of these access the "bank_system_script.sql" file.
 <br/>

 ## Triggers